 Macarons are derived from the italian word “maccarone” or “maccherone” which evokes the crushing or beating of the almond paste which constitues its main ingredient.

 In Nancy, Lorraine, macarons have been part of the local history since the time of the French Revolution (18th C) when two nuns created the famous delicacy.
-But many other French places claim its paternity: Boulay (Lorraine), Rouen, St Jean de Luz (Basque Country), without forgetting St Emilion, Amiens, Montmorillon, Le Dorat, Sault, Cormery, and Joyeuse.
+But many other French places claim its paternity: Boulay (Lorraine), Rouen, St Jean de Luz (Basque Country), without forgetting Saint-Emilion, Amiens, Montmorillon, Le Dorat, Sault, Cormery, and Joyeuse.

-More elaborate, the Paris macarons were created by Pierre Desfontaines of La Durée.
+More elaborate, the macarons of Paris were created by Pierre Desfontaines of La Durée.
 They are filled with a layer of buttercream or ganache between two almond meringue discs.
 The range of flavours are unlimited: chocolate, raspberry, coffee, liquorice, raspberry, etc. The recipe that we are posting uses chocolate and pistachios.